<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=304391163577334&amp;ev=PageView&amp;noscript=1">

 On the flip side, if you want a wider, rounder area for playing and socializing that has unlimited entry points, you probably won’t get it from a shipping container.
 To get this type of space, you’ll need to go with a traditional pool option like concrete, vinyl liner, or fiberglass.

-At River Pools, we manufacture world-class fiberglass pools for homeowners across North America.
-If you’re shopping around for a swimming pool, why not take a look at our wide selection of models and check out our pricing guide to see if a fiberglass pool could be the one for you?
+If you’re shopping around for a swimming pool, why not take a look at the wide selection of River Pools models and check out our pricing guide to see if a fiberglass pool could be the one for you?

 Be sure to leave a comment below if you have any questions, and download our free ebook for a full breakdown of the differences between concrete, vinyl liner, and fiberglass pools.